amoore2600/GBS-C_AIO/README.md

 # GBS-C AIO
 Build files for the GBS-C AIO

-The GBS-C AIO is an open source add-on board for the GBS 8200 running the Gbscontrol custom open source firmware by Rama and others.
+The GBS-C AIO is an open source add-on board for the GBS8200 running the GBScontrol custom open source firmware by Rama and others.

 The GBS-C AIO key features are: